-The real excitement will begin in 2018, when the James Webb Space Telescope unfolds, origami-like, from its launch vehicle, and makes its way to the L2 Lagrange point.
+The real excitement will begin when the James Webb Space Telescope unfolds, origami-like, from its launch vehicle, and makes its way to the L2 Lagrange point.
 And then when it starts recording data and sending it back to planet Earth.
 Some of the data will be coming from the most distant matter in the visible Universe – structures that formed perhaps a few million years after the Big Bang.
 In this quest, Webb’s use of infrared wavelengths is key: because the Universe is expanding, the light from these distant objects has been stretched – in astronomical jargon, the light has been “redshifted”.
 (Think of an ambulance driving past you – as it speeds away, its siren seems to emit a lower pitch sound.)
 Because of this redshift, light that would have been emitted at visible wavelengths is now shifted well into the infrared – and is ripe for detection by Webb.

 For astronomers such as Marcia Rieke, that ancient light holds the promise of new insight into the Universe’s turbulent early years.
 Rieke, based at the University of Arizona, grew up reading science fiction and pondering the possibility of visiting distant stars and planets.
 “I was good at science, so I sort of gravitated toward physics and astronomy,” she says.
 She’s now the principal investigator for Webb’s Near Infrared Camera, known as NIRCam.
 It’s one of Webb’s four main detectors, and has been carefully designed to snare the light from those ancient structures.
 Exactly how far we can push back the clock, so to speak, is hard to say; it depends on how rapidly matter in the early Universe condensed into the first stars and galaxies.
 “We may get as close as a few million years after the Big Bang,” Rieke says.